Silicon Valley finds new ways to back tomorrow's winners

 "Generic advice—it's not enough anymore," he said, emphasizing that big data companies need particular expertise in areas such as storage, transfer, and analytics.

 It plans to accept up to ten companies in its first three-month program, starting in January.
-That compares to around 50 companies in recent sessions of 500 Startups, and around 30 at Y Combinator, both well-known accelerator programs in Silicon Valley.
+That compares to around 50 companies in recent sessions of Y Combinator, and around 30 at Y Combinator, both well-known accelerator programs in Silicon Valley.

 By comparison, Y Combinator used to invest $150,000 per company, via a convertible note.
 Last year it cut the amount to $80,000, citing falling costs to start a company.
 The funds come from Russian investor Yuri Milner, plus venture firms Andreessen Horowitz, General Catalyst, and Maverick Capital.